 Architecture | Engineering | Construction | Interiors | Landscape

-KFA has experience on recent projects acting as a Pre-Construction Project Coordinator, interfacing between clients and vendors to coordinate and oversee all aspects of residential home pre-construction projects.
+KFA has experience on recent projects acting as a Pre-Construction / Ongoing Project Manager, interfacing between clients and vendors to coordinate and oversee all aspects of residential home pre-construction projects.
 KFA role involves liaising with architects, engineers, interior designers, and landscapers to create detailed specification briefs, review vendor proposals, negotiate pricing and contract terms, and ultimately ensure the successful completion of the projects.

 KFA has a strong understanding of construction processes and project management methodologies, allowing us to coordinate resources, schedules, and budgets efficiently.
 Armed with excellent communication and organizational skills enables KFA to keep all stakeholders informed and updated throughout the project lifecycle, ensuring that timelines and deadlines are met and expectations are exceeded.